 Carrying Childhood and Other Issues into Relationships

 One of the biggest mistake people in early recovery make is getting into relationships, or even marrying, before exploring past relationships.
-We often bring our “inner child” into these adult relationships without resolving our childhood issues.
+We often bring our “inner child” into these adult relationships.

 Many people get into hasty relationships due to fear of abandonment or fear of being alone; issues that are often carry-over from childhood brought into adult relationships.